 According to Remodeling Magazine, a kitchen remodel remains a top home improvement project, yielding a 56 percent return on a homeowner’s investment.
 A well-designed kitchen also creates a functional and comfortable space within which to work.
-If you are considering remodeling your kitchen, read on to learn about the best ways to maximize your space and create a beautiful, functional kitchen.
+If you are considering remodeling your kitchen, read on to find out the best ways to maximize your space and create a beautiful, functional kitchen.

 Types of Kitchen Layouts

-When designing your new kitchen, you should first identify the number of walls, the size of your room, and the traffic patterns, which will determine the layout of your room and the placement of appliances.
+When designing your new kitchen, it is important to first identify the number of walls, the size of your room, and the traffic patterns, and determine the layout of your room and the placement of appliances.
 The most popular types of kitchen layouts include one-wall, L-shaped, U-shaped, galley, and peninsula kitchens.

 The space-saving one-wall kitchen is typically found in studio apartments and in-law suites.
 Cabinets and appliances are fixed on a single wall.
 Where space allows, including a kitchen island in your design will add valuable storage and counter space.
 An island can transform a one-wall kitchen into a semi-galley kitchen.

 A galley or “walk-through” kitchen is the most effective layout for utilizing every square inch of space.
 It is characterized by two opposite walls or two parallel countertops with a walkway between them.
 With no corner cabinets, a galley kitchen can be a great budget-friendly design.